What Are the Dangers of Fentanyl Addiction?

 - Drowsiness and lethargy

 - Swelling in the arms, feet, and legs

 - Back pains or chest pains

 All opioid drugs can cause an overdose that may be fatal.
 These drugs are central nervous system depressants.
 They cause activity in the brain and spinal cord to slow down, which leads to reduced heart rate, blood pressure, and respiration.
 Dangerous amounts of opioids can cause respiration to slow to a degree that a person stops breathing.
 If not reversed immediately, this is fatal.
 The risk of an overdose with fentanyl is higher than with other opioids because of its elevated potency.

-Statistics demonstrate that fentanyl is a major player in a significant proportion of drug overdose deaths and that it is present in many deaths attribute to opioid misuse.
+Statistics demonstrate that fentanyl is a major player in a significant proportion of drug overdose deaths and that it is present in many deaths attributed to opioid misuse.
 The most recent statistics show that single opioid overdose deaths are down, but those that involve fentanyl and another drug are on the rise.
 In 2016, the number of overdose deaths in the U.S. that involved fentanyl spiked, with a 540 percent increase over a three-year period.
-Signs of fentanyl overdose include:

 - A decreased urge to breathe or difficulty breathing